bitsydoge/godot-gdnative-uitoolkit/README.md

 ```
 scons platform=windows generate_bindings=yes
 ```
-- Build the library that contain QuakeScroll class
+- Build the UIToolkit library

 ```
 scons platform=windows
 ```
-- You can now launch the godot project in the game folder (Godot 3.1.2)
+- You can now launch the godot demo project in the game folder (Tested with Godot master during beta3+)